University technical colleges and studio schools

 In Staffordshire, there are a range of educational opportunities for children aged between 14 and 19 years of age, all of which can lead to valuable qualifications and give your child access to further learning at college or university, an apprenticeship or a job.

 In the future, young people with skills in advanced manufacturing (and science, technology, engineering and maths more generally) will be in a position to get the best jobs in the county.
-You can find our more on where the jobs will be in Staffordshire at www.staffordshire.gov.uk/parentguide.
+See more information about where jobs will be in future.

 Your child’s school has a statutory duty to ensure your child is given impartial careers guidance to inspire them to fulfil their potential and make them aware of all opportunities open to them.